PalorderSoftWorksOfficial/PalorderAntiCheat/README.md

 ---

-**By using this software, you acknowledge that you have read and agree to the terms of this license agreement.**
+**By using this software, you acknowledge that you have read and agree to the terms of this license agreement.**. also the code is bullshit and does not work